 Constant flickering and smoking occur when the teardrop shape of the flame is disturbed.
 This allows small amounts of unburned carbon particles (soot) to escape from the flame as a visible wisp of smoke.

-If too much (or too little) air reaches the candle flame, it will disturb the flame's teardrop shape, causing it to soot.
-To avoid this, always burn your candles in a well-ventilated room, away from drafts, vents or strong air currents.
+If too much (or too little) air reaches the flame, it will disturb the flame's teardrop shape, causing the flame to soot.
+To avoid this, always burn in a well-ventilated room, away from drafts, vents or strong air currents to keep the flame as steady as possible.
+Dancing flames are extremely dangerous

 A too-long wick can cause a candle flame to grow too long and flare.
-That's why it is so important to trim the wick to 1/4 inch before every use.
+That's why it is so important to trim the wick to 1/4 inch before every use to keep the flame stable.

 Always keep the wax pool free of wick trimmings, matches and other debris that could catch fire from the flame.

 If you like to group your candles, make sure they are at least 3 inches apart when burning.
-Candles placed too closely together can create their own draft and cause the candles to flare.
+Candles placed too closely together can create their own draft and cause the flames to flare up.

 You want to prepare your candle for burning by allowing it to burn for at least an hour on its very first burn.
 Failure to do so, may result in cratering and uneven burning.
 Burning for a full hour on the first ignition, allows the candle to burn evenly everytime you light it.
 By following this method, your candle will burn evenly accross and down the candle without leaving wax residue as it lowers in the jar.